-We have refined four tips that will help you create a brochure that not only looks good but offers high value.
+We have refined four tips that will help you create a brochure that not only looks good but has high value.

 The importance of how you express yourself and your mission cannot be emphasized enough.
-If people love your content but do not know who you are, most of them are not going to go out of their way to figure it out; they will just move on to the next company.
-However, be mindful of the pitfall of making your brochure all about you.
+If people love your content but do not know who you are, most of them are not going to go out of their way to figure out who you are; they will just move on to the next company.
+However there is the pitfall of making your brochure all about you.
 Make sure you do not get carried away by focusing on the core values of your company and summarizing it into one or two sentences.

 This tip is especially important if your company has a lot of products and/or services.
 Wanting to exhibit everything you have is understandable, but is realistically very ineffective.
-The goal of a brochure is not to overload your customer with everything you have to offer, but to showcase your fundamental products or services.
-By doing this, you communicate focus and expertise on your products and services to your customers while demonstrating that you understand your business.
+The goal of a brochure is not to overload your customer with everything you have to offer, but to showcase the fundamental products or services offered.
+By doing this, you are communicating focus and expertise to your customers.

 It would be ideal if everyone who picked up your brochure read till the end.
 Unfortunately, the truth is most people are not going to read your entire brochure.
-To avoid this problem, add multiple calls to action so that you can generate leads regardless of how much of the brochure people end up reading.
-One tip to remember is to write in first and second person point of view to help personalize the call.
+To avoid this problem, add multiple calls to action.
+One tip to remember is to write in first and second person point of view to personalize the call.
 Finally, separate your call to action from the rest of your text for better visibility!